Quick House Sales and Cash Buyers

 What is a quick house sale company?

 Quick house sale companies are all about speed.
 They pay cash for your property faster than selling on the open market or at auction.
 Depending on the company you deal with, a sale can be completed within few days to around a month.
-A quick house sale company will normally offer between 70% and 80% of the market value of the home.
+House buying companies will normally offer between 70% and 80% of the market value of the home.
 This is still an attractive offer to some people because you don’t pay any estate agent or solicitor fees and are not subject to the frustrations of long chains and buyers pulling out.

 How long does a quick house sale take?